Accenture/mercury/examples/rest-spring-2-example/README.md

 way to build Spring Boot application that is composable.

 This is optional.
 You can add the platform-core library to a regular Spring Boot application if you prefer.

+## Spring Boot

+This sample application requires Spring Boot version 2 as its application server.